yahiae6643/CYOA-RPG-Style/blood_path/first-encounter-zombie.md

-You encounter a headless zombie with a dagger! **What body part will you slash?**
+You encounter a headless zombie with a dagger!
+He seems like he was a warrior before he was revived. **What body part will you slash?**

 ![zombie](../images/blood/headless.jpg)
 `credit: Earl Geier from drivethrurpg.com`